Book reviews by

 Keep the Aspidistra Flying is a Hilarious and Biting Satire of Consumer Culture

-A satirical novel that skewers the world of advertising and consumerism.
-The story follows the trials and tribulations of Gordon Comstock, a struggling poet who works in a bookstore and dreams of making it as a writer.
+It is a satirical novel that skewers the world of advertising and consumerism.
+The story follows the trials and tribulations of Gordon Comstock, a struggling poet who works in a bookstore and dreams of becoming a writer.

-Despite his ideals and aspirations, Gordon finds himself trapped in a cycle of poverty and despair, constantly weighed down by the pressures of bills and obligations.
+Despite his ideals and aspirations, Gordon is trapped in a cycle of poverty and despair, constantly weighed down by the pressures of bills and obligations.

 When an opportunity arises to work for an advertising agency, Gordon is forced to confront the compromises and trade-offs that come with financial stability.